MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **ClientSettings** -  Specific client setting of the feature that is configured by the service.

-- **EventType** - EventType is a identifier of notification displayed.
+- **EventType** - EventType is an identifier of notification displayed.

-- **NotificationLevel** – This is a enum value, means how important the notification is.
-1 is the lowest level, (means informational), 3 is the highest lever (means error)
+- **NotificationLevel** – This is an enum value, means how important the notification is.
+1 is the lowest level (means informational), 3 is the highest lever (means error)

 - **NotificationPartType** – This value is either 0 or 1.
 0 means this notification is for current session.
 1 means this notification is for current workbook.